GeyserMC/MCProtocolLib/README.md

 To use snapshot builds, switch the URL to `https://repo.opencollab.dev/maven-snapshots/`.

+### Javadocs

+You can find the Javadocs for MCProtocolLib [on opencollab](https://ci.opencollab.dev/job/GeyserMC/job/MCProtocolLib/job/master/javadoc/overview-summary.html).

 ## Building the Source

 MCProtocolLib uses Maven to manage dependencies.
 To build the source code, run `mvn clean install` in the project root directory.